 Born on June 26, 1902, in Hannibal, Missouri, Lear was the only child of Reuben Marion and Gertrude Elizabeth (Powell) Lear.
-Leaving home with an eighth grade education, Lear learned electronics as a World War I Navy radio operator.
-Lear began to apply his knowledge of electronics to aviation, designing and producing radio operated direction finders and navigation systems, electronics, automatic controls and fluid handling devices.
-He started in business early, establishing Quincy Radio Laboratories in Quincy, Ill. in 1922 and Lear Radio Laboratory in Tulsa, Okla. in 1924.
+Leaving home with an eighth-grade education, Lear learned electronics as a World War I Navy radio operator.
+Lear began to apply his knowledge of electronics to aviation, designing and producing radio-operated direction finders and navigation systems, electronics, automatic controls and fluid handling devices.
+He started in business early, establishing Quincy Radio Laboratories in Quincy, Illinois, in 1922, and Lear Radio Laboratory in Tulsa, Oklahoma, in 1924.

 While working for Grigby Grunrow in Chicago, he redeveloped the "B" battery to get rid of the hum in other B batteries.
 He joined with Paul Galvin Manufacturing Company, in 1930, to create the first working car radio.
 He later sold his radio and coil company to Paul Galvin, whose company would become known as Motorola.

 In 1940, Lear introduced the Learmatic Navigator, an ultra-high frequency device enabling pilots to automatically hold a course by tuning in radio broadcasts of any kind.
 This invention won the prestigious Frank M. Hawks Memorial Award.
 From 1949 until 1962, he presided as Chairman of the Board of Lear, Inc. During his term, he moved to Grand Rapids, Michigan, because the wartime demand for his direction finders, actuators, and other components outpaced the capacity of his earlier plant.
 In Grand Rapids, Lear developed and tested the F-5 autopilot.
 This contribution won the prestigious Collier Trophy in 1949.